bluefeatherdev/bluefeatherdev/README.md

 I’m dedicated to cross-platform mobile development, learning technologies such as Flutter, Dart, and Firebase.
 I’m passionate about learning programming languages and creating modern, functional, and engaging digital experiences.

-My goal is to create applications that **connect people**, simplify the way they share meaningful information, and help them organize their lives more effectively.
+My goal is to create applications that connect people, simplify the way they share meaningful information, and help them organize their lives more effectively.
 I strive to design solutions that are not only technically solid but also enhance communication and deliver real value to everyday experiences.

 🎯 **Technologies:**